-It’s the capability of a computer system to mimic human-like cognitive functions such as learning and problem-solving.
+It is the capability of a computer system to mimic human-like cognitive functions such as learning and problem-solving.

 How does artificial intelligence (AI) work?

 An artificially intelligent computer system makes predictions or takes actions based on patterns in existing data and can then learn from its errors to increase its accuracy.
-A mature AI processes new information extremely quickly and accurately, which makes it useful for complex scenarios such as self-driving cars, image recognition programmes and virtual assistants.
+A mature AI processes new information extremely quickly and accurately, which makes it useful for complex scenarios such as self-driving cars, image recognition programs and virtual assistants.

 How AI relates to machine learning

 Machine learning is considered a subset of AI.
-Machine learning focuses on training machines to analyse and learn from data the way that humans do.
+Machine learning focuses on training machines to analyse and learn from data the way humans do.
 Therefore, machine learning is a technique that helps develop AI systems.What is machine learning

 How AI relates to cognitive APIs